getify/Functional-Light-JS/manuscript/ch4.md

 **We're not abstracting to hide, but to separate to improve focus**.

-Recall that at the outset of this text I described the goal of FP as creating more readable, understandable code.
-One effective way of doing that is untangling complected -- read: tightly braided, as in strands of rope -- code into separate, simpler -- read: loosely bound -- pieces of code.
+Recall that at the outset of this book I stated that FP's goal is to create code that is more readable and understandable.
+One effective way of doing that is untangling complected (read: tightly braided, as in strands of rope) code into separate, simpler (read: loosely bound) pieces of code.
 In that way, the reader isn't distracted by the details of one part while looking for the details of the other part.

 Our higher goal is not to implement something only once, as it is with the DRY mindset.
 As a matter of fact, sometimes we'll actually repeat ourselves in code.